jamesyu30/Spooky_Ghosts/README.md

 Thomas - Developer, creating stories, landing page

 ## Description:
-A collaborative storytelling website where users can login and create and edit stories.
+A collaborative storytelling website where users create stories.
+Users have to make account in order to do so.
+Every user is able to view stories they have contributed to as well as editing any stories they haven't already edited.

 ## Launch Codes
 How to clone